Procore Technologies (PCOR)

 For software companies like Procore Technologies, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

 Procore Technologies’s robust unit economics are better than the broader software industry, an output of its asset-lite business model and pricing power.
 They also enable the company to fund large investments in new products and sales during periods of rapid growth to achieve outsized profits at scale.
-As you can see below, it averaged an excellent 79.8% gross margin over the last year.
-Said differently, roughly $79.80 was left to spend on selling, marketing, and R&D for every $100 in revenue.
+As you can see below, it averaged an excellent 79.6% gross margin over the last year.
+That means Procore Technologies only paid its providers $20.43 for every $100 in revenue.

 The market not only cares about gross margin levels but also how they change over time because expansion creates firepower for profitability and free cash generation.
-Procore Technologies has seen gross margins decline by 1.5 percentage points over the last 2 year, which is poor compared to software peers.
+Procore Technologies has seen gross margins decline by 2.1 percentage points over the last 2 year, which is among the worst in the software space.

-In Q3, Procore Technologies produced a 79.7% gross profit margin, marking a 1.8 percentage point decrease from 81.5% in the same quarter last year.
-Procore Technologies’s full-year margin has also been trending down over the past 12 months, decreasing by 2.6 percentage points.
+Procore Technologies’s gross profit margin came in at 80.1% this quarter , marking a 1.1 percentage point decrease from 81.2% in the same quarter last year.
+Procore Technologies’s full-year margin has also been trending down over the past 12 months, decreasing by 2.7 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs.

 10. Operating Margin